sidravi1/sidravi1.github.io/_posts/2019-01-25-heirarchical-hidden-markov-model.md

 # Final words

 Why do we do such a poor of identifying the sub-processes?
-We have 100 observations for each sub-process, same as the simple model, but there are more degrees of freedom since it is a mixture of the sub-process and the super-process.
+We have 100 observations for each sub-process, same as the simple model, but there are more degrees of freedom since it is a mixture of two processes.
 Maybe we'd do better if we have had a larger sample size to train the model?
 Or maybe we should just train two models - a 'simple' HMM for each of the sub-processes and then a 'hierarchical' one for the super-process.
 Though I do like the cleanliness of having just one model and if the data-generating process is indeed hierarchical, it would perform better.
 But before deciding on a model, you'd want to do some model checking to see how well the hierarchical one fits your data.

 I tried a few different parameterizations for the mixture model but none seem to resolve the divergences.
 Would love to hear from you if you have any suggestions.